commenthropha/the-beans-gambit/README.md

 information about this including the expected result as well as the nature of the move that was played.
-* Otherwise, if the file was successfully parsed, it will play the game in order, generating a story paragraph for each move based on the following factors
+* Otherwise, if the file was successfully parsed, it will play the game in order, generating a story paragraph for each move based on the following factors:
     1. The type of move (a standard move, a capture, or the end of a game)
     2. The player making the move
     3. Whether the player making the move is winning/losing at the time of making the aforementioned move